 Activity is good for you after pregnancy.
-However, it takes about 4 to 6 weeks for your body to heal after having a baby, so you should not do too much.
+However, it takes about 4 to 6 weeks for your body to heal after delivery, so do not do too much.
 Follow these guidelines for balancing rest and activity:

 Allow for rest periods during the day.
 Get as much sleep as you can.
 If you can arrange for help with older children or housework, take advantage of it.